neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/NameService/OwnerOf.md

 ```

-After deploying the contract in cli, then you can invoke the contract by typing `invoke 0xb35825371fd5ba98a58b4b043aa62e7b0082fd88 ownerOf [{"type":"String","value":"test.com"}]`，of which the response is shown as below：
+After deploying the contract in cli, then you can invoke the contract by typing `invoke 0xb35825371fd5ba98a58b4b043aa62e7b0082fd88 ownerOf [{"type":"String","value":"test.com"}]`, of which the response is shown as below：

 ```json
 [{